A stay at The Bell Inn New Forest

 I was even able to sample a tiny portion of cheese which was just as well as the Isle of Wight Blue was fabulous.
 (Full marks for a detailed and well-chosen cheese list).

-As The Times had promised, The Bell Inn is a great place for country walks and a trip to the Rufus Stone made for an ideal way to walk off dinner and the hearty breakfast the following morning, being well signposted from The Bell Inn and a pleasant half hour stroll along a winding lane.
+The Bell Inn is a great place for country walks and a trip to the Rufus Stone made for an ideal way to walk off dinner and the hearty breakfast the following morning, It was well signposted from The Bell Inn and made for a pleasant half hour stroll along a winding lane.

-This part of the world isn’t short of country pubs either; the William Tyrrell is on the way to the Rufus Stone and if you fancy a change from The Bell then the George just across the road does a very nice pint of Wadworths rum-infused Swordfish ale.
+This part of the world isn’t short of country pubs either; the William Tyrrell pub is on the way to the Rufus Stone and if you fancy a change from The Bell then the Green Dragon just across the road does a very nice pint of Wadworths rum-infused Swordfish ale.

 Golf enthusiasts only need to walk round the back of The Bell Inn to find not one but two 18-hole courses at the Bramshaw Golf Club (owned by the same family) including the Forest Course which is the oldest course in Hampshire.
 And for those who are slightly less activity-inclined – well, there’s always that roaring fire…

 More info and to book the Bell Inn